 This Guide is important.
-You should refer to this Guide when preparing your tax return.
+You will should refer to this Guide when preparing your tax return.
 You should also provide a copy of this Guide to your tax agent or the person who prepares your tax return.

 For the purpose of this Guide certain terms have specific meanings.
-To find out the meaning of these terms refer to the glossary of terms.
+To find out the meaning of these terms have a look at the Glossary.